xpostudio4/edx-documentation/en_us/shared/students/SFD_enrolling.rst

 #.
 When the About page for the course opens, select **Enroll Now** in the
    upper right corner of the page.

-   * If your course only offers honor code certificates, you are enrolled in the course after you select **Enroll Now**.
+  * If the course only offers honor code certificates, you are enrolled in the course after you select **Enroll Now**.

-   * If your course offers both honor code certificates and verified certificates, you must select the type of certificate you want after you select **Enroll Now**.
+  * If the course offers both honor code certificates and verified certificates, you must select the type of certificate you want after you select **Enroll Now**.

     * To work toward an honor code certificate, select **Audit This Course**.

-     * To work toward a verified certificate, select **Pursue a Verified Certificate**, and then follow the onscreen instructions to pay the course fee and verify your identity.
+    * To work toward a verified certificate, select **Pursue a Verified Certificate**, and then follow the instructions to pay the course fee and verify your identity.
 You must pay the course fee before you can begin the course.
 You do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline has passed.
 For more information, see :ref:`SFD Verify Your Identity`.

      For more information about honor code certificates and verified